Accelize/drm/README.md

 More information in our [documentation](https://tech.accelize.com/documentation/stable/#licensing-modes) !

-## :computer: Accelize Distribution Platform
+## :computer: Accelize distribution platform

-For a quick tour about the Accelize Platform integration steps, please watch [this video](https://youtu.be/7cb_ksLTcRk)
+For a quick tour about the Accelize platform integration steps, please watch [this video](https://youtu.be/7cb_ksLTcRk)

 ## :heavy_exclamation_mark: Prerequisites